martin0995/cross-chain-messaging/README.md

 PRIVATE_KEY=0x...
 ```

-- The `chains.json` file requires the details of the source and target chains.
-For a complete list of contract addresses needed to populate this file, visit the [contract addresses page](https://wormhole.com/docs/build/reference/) from the Wormhole Documentation
+> The `chains.json` file requires the details of the source and target chains.
+For a complete list of contract addresses needed to populate this file, visit the [contract addresses page](https://wormhole.com/docs/build/reference/) from the Wormhole Documentation.
+In this project, we are using Avalanche and Celo as default.

 ### Quickstart